 Generators must be located in the City of San Diego and must be in full compliance with the City's Recycling Ordinance, including recycling of all mandated materials, providing convenient recycling to guests and staff by pairing well marked recycling and trash containers, and providing written information to staff and guests.
 More information on the City's Recycling Ordinance .

-Loads must be hauled by a City franchised hauler in a tightly sealed container, and delivered to the Miramar Greenery in an end-dump truck system.
+Loads of food waste must be transported by a licensed hauler in a tightly sealed container and delivered to the Miramar Greenery in an end-dump truck system.

 The City's commercial food waste recycling program system requires the following steps:

 - City staff meets with facility administrator, kitchen manager and/or maintenance supervisor